JuliaML/MLDataPattern.jl/docs/introduction/motivation.rst

 Even though this is starting to sound rather complex, it turns out that all we really need to do is keep track of our indices properly.
 In other words, all these sub-setting of sub-sets can be done by just accumulating indices.
-The following code-snipped shows how this could be achieved if implemented manually.
+The following code snippet shows how this could be achieved if implemented manually.

 .. code-block:: julia